Alexis Guimond

-Alexis Guimond (11 June 1999) is an American-born Canadian male Paralympic alpine skier.
+Alexis Guimond (born 11 June 1999) is an American-born Canadian male Paralympic alpine skier.

 Career

 He made his first Paralympic appearance during the 2018 Winter Paralympics and competed in alpine skiing events.
 He claimed his first Paralympic medal, a bronze medal, in the men's giant slalom standing event at the 2018 Winter Paralympics.

 He won the bronze medal in the men's super-G standing event at the 2022 Winter Paralympics.